+Nomenclature

+The following nomenclature applies throughout this document:

+The word “shall” is used in this Standard to express requirements.
+All the requirements are expressed with the word “shall”.

+The word “should” is used in this Standard to express recommendations.
+All the recommendations are expressed with the word “should”.

+It is expected that, during tailoring, recommendations in this document are either converted into requirements or tailored out.

+The words “may” and “need not” are used in this Standard to express positive and negative permissions, respectively.
+All the positive permissions are expressed with the word “may”.
+All the negative permissions are expressed with the words “need not”.

+The word “can” is used in this Standard to express capabilities or possibilities, and therefore, if not accompanied by one of the previous words, it implies descriptive text.

+In ECSS “may” and “can” have completely different meanings: “may” is normative (permission), and “can” is descriptive.

+The present and past tenses are used in this Standard to express statements of fact, and therefore they imply descriptive text.

 Principles

 The cleanliness and contamination control process is applied all along the project life cycle, from the definition of the C&CCP programme during the early phases (see clause 5.1) until its implementation during phases B, C, D, E and F (see clause 5.2) through the systematic verification of the cleanliness requirements baseline including: predictions through contamination modelling and the establishment of agreed procedures (see clause 5.3 and 5.4) for: environments control (see clause 5.3) packaging, containerization, transportation and storage of the space system.